-We may incur losses relating to the settlement of payment transactions and use of payment cards issued through our Platform.
+We may incur losses relating to the settlement of payment transactions and the fraudulent use of payment cards issued through our Platform.

-We are and will continue to be subject to the risk of losses relating to the day-to-day settlement of payment transactions that is inherent in our business model.
+We are and will continue to be subject to the risk of losses relating to the day-to-day settlement of payment transactions that is inherent in our business model, including with respect to pre-funding and chargeback requests.
 Customers deposit a certain amount of pre-funding into their Customer account at our Issuing Banks.
 However, depending on the model of the card program and the timing of funding and transactions, some transactions that exceed the amount of pre-funding in the Customer's account are still authorized.
 Customers are ultimately responsible for fulfilling their obligations to fund transactions.
 However, when a Customer does not have sufficient funds to settle a transaction, we are liable to the Issuing Bank to settle the transaction and may incur losses as a result of claims from the Issuing Bank.
-We seek to recover such losses from the Customer, but we may not fully recover them if the Customer is unwilling or unable to pay due to their financial condition.
+We would seek to recover such losses from the Customer, but we may not fully recover them if the Customer is unwilling or unable to pay due to their financial condition.
 Because we are liable to the Issuing Banks, we may also bear the risk of losses if a Customer does not provide payment due to fraudulent or disputed transactions.
-We are also subject to risk from fraudulent acts of employees or contractors.
+We may also bear the risk of losses if a Customer is unwilling or unable to pay for physical card inventory that has been customized for the Customer.
+Additionally, when a chargeback request is approved, the purchase price of the transaction is refunded to the Customer's end user's account through our Platform.
+If we do not properly process the chargeback, the Customer may request that we fund the refunded amount to their end user.
+We have in the past, and may in the future, incur costs relating to the improper processing of chargeback requests.

 Additionally, criminals are using increasingly sophisticated methods to engage in illegal activities which they may use to target us, including "skimming," counterfeit payment cards, and identity theft.
 A single, significant incident or a series of incidents of fraud or theft involving cards issued through our Platform could result in reputational damage to us, potentially reducing the use and acceptance of our Platform or lead to greater regulation that would increase our compliance costs.
 Fraudulent activity could also result in the imposition of regulatory sanctions, including significant monetary fines.
 The foregoing could have a material adverse effect on our business, results of operations, and financial condition.
+We are also subject to risk from fraudulent acts of employees or contractors.